Sahana24/multi-agent-meal-planning/README.md

 - **🍲 DinnerAgent** - Plans dinner
 - **🍎 SnackAgent** - Provides snack suggestions
 - **💰 BudgetAgent** - Ensures meals fit within the budget

+## Shopping List Feature
+- After generating a meal plan, click the **"View Shopping List"** button below your results.
+- The shopping list page displays all required ingredients, grouped by category, with quantities.
+- You can print or export the list for easy grocery shopping.